A short story about childhood, mangoes and memories.

 I tiptoe around the house looking for any mangoes.
 But there aren’t any.
 I think the old man ate them all and died happily.
 He was my neighbour.
 During the evenings, I would quietly slip in his garden and walk around in the grass.
 My mother always knew where to find me.
-He did lock his gates but there was space under the giant metal gates and if I could just squeeze in my tummy a bit, I could slip in.
+He did lock his gates but there was space under the giant metal gates and if I could just suck in my tummy a bit, I could slip in.

 He would stand under his porch, wearing a vest and a lungee, holding a newspaper.
 He would admonish me in his mock-angry papa bear voice.
 He would call me badmaash and I would like the word very much.
 Especially from his English-speaking mouth, the Hindi word sounded so funny.

 But he was dead today.
 I look at his face.
 It is a smiling face.
 I am quite sure he is playing with us all and might wake up screaming ‘Badmash’ any moment now.
 But I keep it all to me because there are grownups weeping around here.

 I go out to the garden.
 People are walking on the grass in the garden wearing white kurtas.
 They are trampling over the grass and I don’t like it.
 I don’t like their feet and leather sandals in my garden.
 Sure it was his garden but it seems only natural that it should be passed down to me.
 He had no children.